 ‘Okay,’ she said.
-Rolled over for comfort, and fell back asleep.
+Then rolled over for comfort and fell back asleep.

 ‘I’ll go to the doctor this afternoon,’ she mumbled, not budging.

 ‘You can get up now, or you can go home.’